ErickRomeroDev/naval-battle-game_v2/README.md

 - Ensures only valid grid coordinates can be guessed.
 - Declares a winner when all of an opponent's boats are sunk.
 - Clean UI design and optimal user experience.
+- Drag and Drop ships placement with mouse click commands to change orientation.
 #### Innovative approach or execution
 - Adhering to best practices in developing React components to ensure they are clear, maintainable, and easy for other developers to understand.
-- Components are organized by features, allowing the application to be logically segmented and scalable, ensuring sustainability as new features are added and more developers join the project.-
+- Components are organized by features, allowing the application to be logically segmented and scalable, ensuring sustainability as new features are added and more developers join the project.
+- We utilized the React-DnD library to add drag-and-drop functionality and enhance the user experience.

 ## 4. Installation and Setup
 For developing a Midnight dApp, we have outlined four phases of development.
 To simply run the dApp, the contract compilation output, cryptographic keys and logic are already provided, with the process detailed in section 4.1.
 For those interested in modifying the contract or experimenting further, we’ve included the repository where Phase 1 and Phase 2 were developed, along with additional testing resources in section 4.2.